-1. Bacteria having cluster of flagella at both poles of cells are known as?
+1. Bacteria having clusters of flagella at both poles of cells are known as?

 Explanation: In amphitrichous, flagella occur either singly or in clusters at both cell poles.
 Lophotrichous refers to a cluster of polar flagella, peritrichous is surrounded by lateral flagella and monotrichous is for a single polar flagella.

 2. Salmonella typhi has which type of flagella arrangement?

 Explanation: Salmonella typhi has peritrichous type of flagella arrangement.
 In peritrichous, the bacteria are surrounded by lateral flagella.